DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/filtering.md

 .embedded-demo({ "path": "grid-filtering/advanced-filter-row", "showThemeSelector": true })

-## Customizing Filter Row Appearance
+## Customize Filter Row Appearance

 Pass a function that returns a custom component to the `TableFilterRow` plugin's `cellComponent` property to substitute the built-in filter row editors.
 In this case, delegate the component's state management to the `TableFilterRow` plugin by assigning the function's `filter` and `onFilter` arguments to the corresponding component properties.